Roper v. Simmons: Case history

 Simmons was heard "bragging about the murder" later that day and told his friends that he had killed a woman.
 The day after the murder, police arrested Simmons and Benjamin at their high school after receiving a tip that they were involved in the murder.
 At the police station in Fenton, Missouri, Simmons waived his right to attorney and agreed to answer questions.
 Simmons initially denied involvement but later confessed to the murder and agreed to perform a videotaped reenactment at the crime scene.
 Simmons further told detectives that he recognized Crook as someone he had been in a minor traffic accident with several months earlier and that he believed Crook recognized him as well.

-Simmons was charged with first-degree murder, burglary, kidnapping, and stealing.
+Simmons was charged with first degree murder, burglary, kidnapping, and stealing.
 He was tried as an adult.
 At trial, Tessmer testified that Simmons planned the murder in advance.
 (Note: Tessmer was charged with criminal conspiracy for his role in the murder, but the charges were dropped in exchange for his testimony against Simmons.)
 The jury found Simmons guilty of Crook's murder and recommended the death penalty, which the trial court imposed.
 For his role, Benjamin was sentenced to life without parole.

 Lower court proceedings

 Simmons moved for the trial court to set aside the conviction and sentence, citing, in part, ineffective assistance of counsel.
 His age, and thus impulsiveness, along with a troubled background, were brought up as issues that Simmons claimed should have been raised at the sentencing phase.
 The trial court rejected the motion, and Simmons appealed.

 The case worked its way up the court system, with the courts continuing to uphold the death sentence.
 Simmons had an execution date scheduled for May 1, 2002.
 However, in light of a 2002 U.S. Supreme Court ruling, in Atkins v.
 Virginia, that overturned the death penalty for the intellectually disabled, Simmons filed a new petition for state post-conviction relief.
 The Supreme Court of Missouri concluded that "a national consensus has developed against the execution of juvenile offenders" and held that such punishment now violates the Eighth Amendment's prohibition of cruel and unusual punishment.
-They sentenced Simmons to life imprisonment without parole.
+They reduced the death sentences of Simmons and Antonio Richardson, who was 16 when he participated in the murders of Julie and Robin Kerry, to life imprisonment without parole.

 The State of Missouri appealed the decision to the U.S. Supreme Court, which agreed to hear the case.